All posts

 Quarterly estimated taxesManual trackingReminders via tax center

-For the critical non-resident obligation — Form 5472 with pro forma Form 1120 — neither platform generates the form directly.
-Both require CPA involvement.
-The difference is how much manual mapping the CPA needs to do to extract the required transaction data.
+For Form 5472 with pro forma Form 1120, neither platform generates the form.
+That is CPA work regardless.
+The difference is how much manual extraction the CPA needs to do from your transaction data.

 Non-US access: can you use it from abroad?